How Do The 4Cs Apply To Sapphires?

 Clarity In Sapphires

 The clarity of a sapphire begins to develop at the very earliest stages of its creation.
 Sapphires form under very specific conditions within the earth’s crust.
-They can take millions of years to form through the process the presence of corundum in igneous rock that slowly cools and changes over time.
+They can take centuries to form through the process of the presence of corundum in igneous rock that slowly cools and changes over time.

 As these formations are cooling, large crystals of minerals can form from what is present within the magma.
 The more slowly the cooling occurs, the larger the sapphire will grow.
 The conditions under which magma cools are very likely to introduce changes in pressure and environmental factors that produce inclusions in the sapphires.